Shopify/ruby-lsp/jekyll/addons.markdown

 ```

 The Ruby LSP exports a test helper which creates a server instance with a document already initialized with the desired
 content.
-This is useful to test the integration of your addon with the language server.
+This is useful to test the integration of your add-on with the language server.

-Addons are automatically loaded, so simply executing the desired language server request should already include your
+Add-ons are automatically loaded, so simply executing the desired language server request should already include your
-addon's contributions.
+add-on's contributions.

 ```ruby
 require "test_helper"